 - Research – including official Traffic Control Device trials according to the NZ Transport Agency’s Traffic Note 10 procedures, as well as research on technical, legal and educational aspects relating to transportation for local, regional and national agencies.

 - Strategy development – especially walking and cycling strategies

 - Peer review and audit of others’ designs, research or strategies

 - Report writing and presentation

 Megan has received a number of accolades from the traffic engineering community, including for conference papers and presentations.
-In 2016, Megan was awarded the IPENZ TG study award grant to investigate ways of addressing the conflict between cyclists and motor vehicles at signalised intersections with separated cycleways on the approach.
-This study involved research, visiting seven cities in the USA and Canada and range of outputs including a conference paper, Roundabout articles and related presentations on her findings.
+In 2016, Megan was awarded the IPENZ Transportation Group study award grant to investigate ways of addressing the conflict between cyclists and motor vehicles at signalised intersections with separated cycleways on the approach.
+This study involved research, visiting seven cities in the USA and Canada and range of outputs including a blog, a conference paper, Roundabout articles and related presentations on her findings.
 Megan has an ILR Level 3 (professional working proficiency) in French, which is useful when undertaking international literature reviews.
 She enjoys cycling for transportation and recreation and also walks, drives, and uses public transport, giving her a good understanding of the different requirements for people travelling by various modes.